nefarius/ViGEm.github.io/docs/projects/DsHidMini/DS4-Mode-User-Guide.md

 Steam (and some really specific games, super rare case) will fully ignore DS4 controllers if it detects that DS4Windows is running.
 This happens so users don't accidentally have both DS4Windows and Steam remapping the controller.
 Regardless if Steam is detecting or not the emulated DS4, 99.9% of the games that support DS4 controllers should detect the emulated one as normal.

 For Steam to properly detect the emulated controller you need run DS4Windows under a custom ".exe" name.
 Just open DS4Windows -> Go into the _Settings_ Tab -> Write the name you want on the "Custom exe name" box (In the image below the name "DS4Win" is used as an example).
-After the name is set, fully close then re-open DS4Windows and then Steam shoud detect it as normal.
+After the name is set, fully close then re-open DS4Windows and then Steam should detect it as normal.
 It's also recommended to go into the Steam's settings -> Controller -> General Controller Configurations -> Leave "Playstation Configuration Supported" UNCHECKED, so Steam doesn't remap your controller when you don't want it to.

-!!! important "Attention!"
-    When running DS4Windows under a custom name it uses a different .exe file that has the chosen custom name.
-If you are using HidHide remember to add this new file to the applications list on its Configuration Client, otherwise DS4Windows won't be able to pick the real DS3 controller anymore.

 ![FAQ_DS4WCustomName](images/FAQ_DS4WCustomName.png){: .glightbox }